 5. Accounting software integrations

 My last point is one of the most exciting advantages of accounting technology.
 With so many solutions available for every accounting pain point out there, it can feel overwhelming trying to find the exact one for your specific needs.
 But if you find a solution that integrates with your existing software, then you’re onto a winner!
 So even if you’ve made the move to technology a while ago, it’s still possible to try new solutions.

-AP clerks shouldn't be so quick to disregard Ap automation over their existing manual systems.
+AP clerks shouldn't be so quick to disregard AP automation over their existing manual systems.
 Still not convinced?
-Download our guide reasons why you should automate and digitise your AP process.
+Download our guide reasons why you should automate and digitize your AP process.